-In a new study, researchers found consuming a high number of refined grains, such as croissants and white bread, is linked to a higher risk of major heart disease, stroke and early death.
+In a new study, researchers found that consuming more refined grains, such as croissants and white bread, is linked to a higher risk of major heart disease, stroke, and early death.

-The study has been examining diets from diverse populations in low-, middle- and high-income countries around the world.
+The study has been examining diets of diverse populations in low-, middle- and high-income countries around the world.

 Over 16 years of analysis of 137,130 participants in 21 countries, including Canada, the researchers found the intake of refined grains and added sugars have greatly increased over the years.

 Grains were categorized into three groups: refined grains, whole grains, and white rice.

 Refined grains included goods made with refined (e.g. white) flour, including white bread, pasta/noodles, breakfast cereals, crackers, and bakery products/desserts containing refined grains.